ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 Note: Settings in `mbed_settings.py` will overwrite variables with default values in `mbed/default_settings.py` file.

-## Build mbed SDK library from sources
+## Build mbed OS library from sources
-Build mbed SDK library offline from sources using your compiler.
-You have already cloned mbed SDK sources; you have also installed compilers and added their paths to `mbed_settings.py`.
-You are now ready to use workspace tools script `build.py` to compile and build mbed SDK from sources.
+Build mbed OS library offline from sources using your compiler.
+You have already cloned mbed OS sources; you have also installed compilers and added their paths to `mbed_settings.py`.
+You are now ready to use workspace tools script `build.py` to compile and build mbed OS from sources.

 You are still using console.
 You should be already in `mbed/tools/` directory.
 If not, go to `mbed/tools/` and type this command:
 ```
 $ python build.py -m LPC1768 -t ARM
 ```
-or if you want to take advantage of multithreaded compilation, please use option `-j X` where `X` is the number of cores you want to use to compile mbed SDK.
+or if you want to take advantage of multithreaded compilation, please use option `-j X` where `X` is the number of cores you want to use to compile mbed OS.
 See below:
 ```
 $ python build.py -m LPC1768 -t ARM -j 4
 Building library CMSIS (LPC1768, ARM)